 Beware of embellishments on your wedding shoes; they may catch onto your dress and can either trip you, ruin your dress or both.
 Since it is quite possible that you will not be practicing dancing in your wedding shoes and dress, anything unexpected could also throw you off your routine and ruin your dance.
-Just keep in mind that although you want to have the perfect pair of shoes to go with your perfect day, underneath your dress nobody will be focusing on your shoes!
+Just keep in mind that although you want to have the perfect pair of shoes to go with your perfect day, nobody will be focusing on your shoes underneath your dress!

 Wedding Shoe band

 Shoe size can be a hassle.
 We’ve all been there.
-You try the shoes on a few minutes at the store, you like them, you buy them.
-A few weeks later you get the chance to show them off at your best friend’s wedding but during your first moves on the dance floor the left shoe comes flying off and hits your date on the cheek!
-Okay maybe not but just to be safe if they are a bit loose, try our see through shoe bands.
-These will keep your shoes safe, secure and right where they should be; on your feet!
+You try the shoes for a few minutes at the store; you like them, you buy them.
+A few weeks later, you get the chance to show them off at your best friend’s wedding, but during your first moves on the dance floor, the left shoe comes flying off and hits your date on the cheek!
+Okay, maybe not, but to be safe, try our see-through shoe bands if they are a bit loose.
+These will keep your shoes safe, secure and right where they should be, on your feet!

 Please bring your contacts to each lesson so you can practice with them and get used to having them while you dance.

-If you are used to wearing glasses but are planning to wear contact lenses during the wedding, please give yourself enough time beforehand to adapt to them because your eyes and brain need to get used to them to adjust your balance.
-Often contacts delay your reaction because they are “floating” on the surface of the eye and do not allow you to see things exactly at the time they occur.
-There can be a slight delay, which may make it difficult to keep balance and coordination of the movement.
+If you are used to wearing glasses but are planning to wear contact lenses during the wedding, please give yourself enough time to adapt to them because your eyes and brain need to get used to them to adjust your balance.
+Often contacts delay your reaction because they are “floating” on the eye’s surface and do not allow you to see things exactly at the time they occur.
+There can be a slight delay, which may make it difficult to keep the movement’s balance and coordination.

 Smaller steps mean more comfortable dancing.
 A huge stereotype of dancing is that you need to take big strides.
 Your steps should be as close as possible to walking to make your dance safer and more comfortable for both of you.